verrazzano/verrazzano-operator/README.md

 On a successful release (which occurs on a Git tag), this repo
 - publises a Docker image: `container-registry.oracle.com/verrazzano/verrazzano-operator:tag`
-- publishes a new version of Verrazzano-helm-chart at `https://objectstorage.us-phoenix-1.oraclecloud.com/n/stevengreenberginc/b/verrazzano-helm-chart` and `https://raw.githubusercontent.com/verrazzano/helm-charts/master`
+- publishes a new version of Verrazzano-helm-chart at `https://objectstorage.us-phoenix-1.oraclecloud.com/n/stevengreenberginc/b/verrazzano-helm-chart`

 ## Building